-Although Cisco does not distribute a decryption program, at least two different decryption programs for Cisco IOS passwords are available to the public on the Internet; the first public release of such a program of which Cisco is aware was in early 1995.
+Although Cisco does not distribute a decryption program, at least two different decryption programs for Cisco IOS passwords are available to the public on the internet; the first public release of such a program of which Cisco is aware was in early 1995.
 We would expect any amateur cryptographer to be able to create a new program with little effort.

-Enable secrets are hashed using the MD5 algorithm.
+Enable secrets are hashed with the MD5 algorithm.
 As far as anyone at Cisco knows, it is impossible to recover an enable secret based on the contents of a configuration file (other than by obvious dictionary attacks).